grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 What seems like hours go by.
 We try the usual trick of spotting the bunch of birders rather than the bird.
-There is a little cluster of enthusiastic looking people further along this path.
+There is a little cluster of enthusiastic -looking people further along this path.
 We head in their general direction.

 On arrival signs are not good - some people can see _an_ owl, but many cannot.
 The instructions we get are accurate but insufficient.
 After a look